View Document Text

 ODIJ publishes informational newsletters at no additional cost to its clients.
 The newsletters are

-webinars and in-person events are generally offered free of charge.
+person events are generally offered free of charge.

 Benefit Plan Consulting

-ODIJ provides nondiscretionary investment consulting services to employee benefit plans (the
+ODIJ provides non-discretionary investment consulting services to employee benefit plans (the

 “Plans”) including:

-403(b) tax-sheltered annuity plans.
+• 403(b) tax-sheltered annuity plans.

 ODIJ provides such services to the Plans as a section 3(21) limited scope advisor and not a

-Under this limited scope of service, ODIJ (a) does not accept liability in the event of a participant
+section 3(38) co-fiduciary under ERISA.
+Under this limited scope of service, ODIJ (a) does not

-lawsuit and (b) does not exercise discretion over the selection of investment options.
-Third-party
+accept liability in the event of a participant lawsuit and (b) does not exercise discretion over the

-record-keepers and third-party administrators, and not ODIJ, provide recordkeeping and
+selection of investment options.
+Third-party record-keepers and third-party administrators, and

-administration services to the Plans.
-ODIJ is not responsible for advising Plan participants with
+not ODIJ, provide recordkeeping and administration services to the Plans.
+ODIJ is not

-Accounts.
-In addition, the Plan sponsor or its designee has final decision-making authority
+(RMDs) or for facilitating RMDs from any Plan Accounts.
+In addition, the Plan sponsor or its

-regarding all investment matters.
+designee has final decision-making authority regarding all investment matters.

 ODIJ will work with representatives of the Plan sponsor to provide the following investment